kholia/OSX-KVM/README.md

 This `new method` does *not* require an existing physical/virtual macOS installation.
 However, this `new method` requires internet access during the macOS installation process.
-This limitation may be addressed in a future commit.
+Offline macOS installations are also possible with the `OSX-KVM` project.

 Note: All blobs and resources included in this repository are re-derivable (all instructions are included!).